This document can be further revised.

 (rather than adopting others).

 Many well-documented C++ programming style guides and conventions, such as the Google style guide and the Unreal coding standard, are available online.
-Despite their availability, pioneering firsthand is time-consuming, but learning the reasons behind the rules is invaluable.
+Despite their availability, learning the reasons behind the rules is invaluable.

 C++ Coding Standards | Pope's Dev Docs